 Try to share your knowledge, try to make developers grow like little flowers.
 Teaching is highly beneficial for your growth as well.
 Maybe your nemesis web developer will teach you a lot in return!

 In short: don’t blame developer or the code or whatever, try to solve the problems you have with them.

 8. A good developer should have discipline and commitment

 Having self discipline is important if you want to go deeper and deeper into your craft.

 Simply put, I think hard workers are always rewarded.

 That said, hard work is not always something synonym to torture, sweat and blood.
 It can be very enjoyable.

-It is true as well that because you like web development you will be able to work hard for it every minute of your life.
+It’s not because you like web development that you will be able to work hard for it every single minute of your life.
 Procrastination can hit when you expect it the less.

 That’s why discipline is important: if you create work habits, if you have a good organization, it will be way easier to be productive and to increase your skills.